-- Crashes with cars, motorcycles, or other trucks while turning or changing lanes.
+Crashes with cars, motorcycles, or other trucks while turning or changing lanes.

-- Rollovers, which can occur when a truck driver runs the wheels off the pavement or up against a curb, causing the truck to flip onto its side.
+Rollovers can occur when a truck driver runs the wheels off the pavement or up against a curb, causing the truck to flip onto its side.
 A jackknifed truck is also likely to roll over.

-- Tires blowing out or de-treading, causing the driver to lose control of the truck and leaving debris on the pavement, which may cause an additional accident.
-The usual cause of blowouts is failure to maintain and inspect the tires properly.
+Tires blowing out or de-treading, causing the driver to lose control of the truck and leaving debris on the pavement, which may cause an additional accident.
+The usual cause of blowouts is the failure to maintain and inspect the tires properly.

-- Hazmat releases: the spilling of toxic gases or chemicals which may cause illness or respiratory problems when breathed in, or may catch on fire causing burn injuries and/or harm to the environment.
+Hazmat releases: the spilling of toxic gases or chemicals which may cause illness or respiratory problems when breathed in, or may catch on fire causing burn injuries and/or harm to the environment.

 Types of Commercial Trucks that Cause Accidents

 Weighing as much as 80,000 when fully loaded, trucks are awkward to handle, slow to stop, difficult to turn, prone to jackknifing and rolling over, and have large blind spots.

 The federal government and the State of Texas regulate the trucking business with an eye to protecting the lives and health of the rest of us when we must share the road with these giants, including:

 Limiting the number of hours a trucker can legally remain on the road without a rest break or a night’s sleep

-- Establishing schedules for maintenance and inspection, setting requirements for driver training
+Establishing schedules for maintenance and inspection, setting requirements for driver training

-- Limiting the weight of a truck’s load
+Limiting the weight of a truck’s load

-- Mandating that trucking companies carry a large amount of liability insurance
+Mandating that trucking companies carry a large amount of liability insurance

 Tanker trucks often carry hazardous and sometimes flammable liquids, so an accident could cause a hazmat spill or a fire, which could cause people over a wide area to become ill, in addition to any damage it might do by colliding with or rolling over onto another vehicle.

 Courier or Delivery Trucks

-Trucks making local deliveries make frequent stops and turns, often in areas frequented by smaller vehicles and pedestrians, who are placed in danger, due to the trucks’ large blind spots, large size, and lack of easy maneuverability.
+Trucks making local deliveries make frequent stops and turns, often in areas frequented by smaller vehicles and pedestrians, who are placed in danger, due to the truck’s large blind spots, large size, and lack of easy maneuverability.